QuickBooks Blog

 • Schedule C: If you're a sole proprietor, you use this form along with Form 1040 to report your income.

-• Schedule K-1: For owners of pass-through entities like S corporations or partnerships, this form is used to report income.
+• Schedule K-1: For owners of pass-through entities like S corporations or partnerships, use this form to report income.

 • 1099-MISC: Use this form to report rental income to landlords or payments to attorneys.